 There are many federal quality programs that might impact AAHPM members.
 Mandated by the Affordable Care Act of 2010, the Hospice Quality Reporting Program (HQRP) website contains updates regarding program requirements through the Centers for Medicare & Medicaid Services (CMS).

 Medicare Access and CHIP Reauthorization Act (MACRA)

 MACRA repealed the sustainable growth rate (SGR) formula and authorized a new incentive based system for Medicare physician payments, known as MIPS.

 Learn more about an opportunity to report palliative care measures through a Qualified Clinical Data Registry - this is a Palliative Care Quality Collaborative initiative, funded by the Gordon and Betty Moore Foundation.

 What is MACRA?

-MACRA replaces existing quality programs with the Quality Payment Program (QPP) in which physician Medicare payments will be based on participation in one of two pathways:
+MACRA replaces legacy quality programs with the Quality Payment Program (QPP) in which physician Medicare payments will be based on participation in one of two tracks:

-These programs reward physicians based on performance data and taking part in new payment and delivery models.
+These programs reward physicians based on performance participation in new payment and delivery models.